Abhishek439dev/Simple-interest-calculator--IBM-Coursera-Assignment/README.md

 # Simple Interest Calculator
-This repository is about the Simple Interest Calculator assignment given by Coursera in the course (Introduction to Web Development with HTML, CSS, JavaScript) offered by IBM.
+This repository is about the Simple Interest Calculator assignment given by Coursera in the course (Getting started with Git and GitHub) offered by IBM.

 This course is about web development which includes :
 1. Programming for the cloud.